 The possible punishment for this offense varies greatly depending upon whether the firearm is discharged in an area "designated by city or county ordinance as a populated area for the purpose of prohibiting the discharge of weapons."
 If the weapon is discharged outside of a populated area, the charge is a misdemeanor, punishable by a maximum jail sentence of 6 months and a fine of $1,000.
 If the weapon is discharged in a populated area, the offense is a category B felony punishable by 2 to 15 years in Nevada state prison and a $5,000 fine.

-If you or someone you care about has been charged with any of the above offenses, you need the help of an experienced criminal defense attorney.
+If you or someone you care about has been charged with any of the above offenses, you need the help of an experienced criminal defense lawyer in Las Vegas.
 To obtain a conviction for any crime, the prosecutor must prove the defendant's guilt beyond a reasonable doubt.
 But even where the evidence against the accused is strong, it is possible to negotiate a favorable deal and avoid harsh criminal penalties.
 Call me now for a free consultation to discuss the facts of your case.